SymSoftSolutions/CWS-Prototype/README.md

 cd CWS-Prototype
 ```

+#### 2.

 Next, assuming you have [node already](https://nodejs.org/en/download/current/) on your machine, install the dependencies with npm.
 ```
 npm install
 ```
+We are currently running node v6, so if you have a older node version installed on your machine, you might run into issues with some of our dependencies.
+If that happens to be the case, you can easily upgrade to node and re-run the npm install.

+#### 3.

 We use PostgreSQL in our persistence layer, so you need to have postgres installed.
 You can download it [here](https://www.postgresql.org/download/).